CRISES IN THE CAPITALIST SYSTEM

 Workers were paid low wages despite high levels of production.

-This reduced their purchasing power, meaning they could not afford the very goods they produced.
+Income inequality reduced purchasing power of working class, meaning they could not afford the very goods they produced.

-The immediate cause of the Great Depression was the collapse of the New York Stock Exchange on 29th October 1929, known as Black Tuesday.
+Immediate cause of Great Depression was collapse of New York Stock Exchange on 29th October 1929, known as Black Tuesday.

 Many investors, fearing a collapse, rushed to withdraw money and sell their shares, driving down stock prices drastically.